-The eastern portion of the park, including the East Everglades Addition, is in southwestern Miami-Dade County.
+FIGURE 10.
+RECREATION VISITS TO KEY DESTINATIONS BEFORE (2004) AND FOLLOWING (2008) HURRICANES KATRINA AND WILMA The eastern portion of the park, including the East Everglades Addition, is in southwestern Miami-Dade County.
 Miami-Dade County, along with neighboring Broward County and Palm Beach County further north, form the Miami-Fort Lauderdale-Pompano Beach Metropolitan Statistical Area.
 This entire metropolitan area serves as a gateway for visitors to Everglades National Park from the east.
 However, Homestead and Florida City are the closest towns to the park headquarters, the main entrance, and Flamingo.
 Although the core of the Miami area is urbanized, a substantial amount of farm, undeveloped, and rural residential land remains near the park, acting as a buffer between the park and the urban Miami area.
-However, much of this land also has been converted in recent years to accommodate new suburban development.
+However, much such land also has been converted in recent years to accommodate new suburban development.